JetBrains/intellij-plugin-verifier/README.md

 IntelliJ Plugin Verifier checks the binary compatibility between IntelliJ-based IDE builds and IntelliJ Platform plugins.

-This tool is useful because plugin authors often specify a wide [[since; until] compatibility range](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html) but compile a plugin against only a specific IDE from the range.
+This tool is useful because plugin authors often specify a wide [\[since; until\] compatibility range](https://plugins.jetbrains.com/docs/intellij/plugin-configuration-file.html##idea-plugin__idea-version) but compile a plugin against only a specific IDE from the range.
 The IntelliJ Platform API can occasionally change between releases, so binary incompatibilities may arise, leading to `NoClassDefFoundError`, `NoSuchMethodError`, and similar exceptions at runtime.

 Example problems the Plugin Verifier can detect:

 1) Plugin references a class `com.example.Foo`, which is not available in the IDE.
 This can happen if the plugin was compiled against IDE v1.0, and the class `com.example.Foo` was removed in IDE v2.0.
 2) Plugin references a missing method of the IDE's class, which leads to `NoSuchMethodError` at runtime.
-3) Many other binary incompatibilities listed in the [Java Specification | Binary Compatibility](https://docs.oracle.com/javase/specs/jls/se9/html/jls-13.html).
+3) Many other binary incompatibilities as listed in [Java Specification | Binary Compatibility](https://docs.oracle.com/javase/specs/jls/se9/html/jls-13.html).
-4) Missing plugin dependencies, for example when plugin `A` depends on plugin `B`, but plugin `B` doesn't have a build that’s compatible with this IDE.
+4) Missing plugin dependencies, for example, when plugin `A` depends on plugin `B`, but plugin `B` doesn't have a build that’s compatible with this IDE.
 It means that the user cannot install plugin `A` as the IDE requires all dependent plugins to be installed.

 ## Table of Contents